-A modification case asks a judge to change existing custody, visitation, child support, medical support, or dental support order.
+A modification case asks a judge to make changes to an existing custody, visitation, child support, medical support, or dental support order.

 Where should a modification case be filed?

-A modification case should be filed in the Texas county where the existing order was made.
+A modification case should be filed in the Texas county and court where the existing order was made.

 What if the child no longer lives in the county where the existing order was made?

 If the child has lived in another Texas county for at least the last six months, you have the option of asking the court to transfer the case to the child’s new home county.
 You must file a motion to transfer before your answer deadline or before the court hearing (whichever happens first).
 Talk to a lawyer about whether filing a motion to transfer makes sense for your case.
 TexasLawHelp does not currently have motion to transfer forms for family law cases.

 If your child has lived in another state for the last six months, talk to a lawyer.
 The Texas court may have lost the power to make orders about your child.

 What if I’m concerned about my safety or the safety of my children?

 If you are concerned about your safety or the safety of your children, get help right away by calling one of the organizations listed below.
 You may qualify for free legal help.